Kaligraphy247/flask-react-template/README.md

 # Flask + React
-This is template for running flask + React from the same server (Python side) using Flask's WSGI dev. server or production grade servers like Gunicorn and Uvicorn.
+This is a template for running Flask + React from the same server (Python side) using Flask's WSGI dev. server or production-grade servers like Gunicorn and Uvicorn.

-Use this template if suits your needd or not, it's up you at the end.
+Use this template if suits your needs, or not, it's up to you in the end.
+More examples coming soon!

 > This README is a work in progress.